ehejin/PeRelbench/README.md

 ## Attribution

-This repo also contains modules and models adapted from [**SPE**](https://github.com/Graph-COM/SPE) by Huang et al.
+This repo also contains modules and models adapted from the [**SPE** repo](https://github.com/Graph-COM/SPE) by Huang et al.

 ## Changes in This Fork

-**This fork contains SignNet and PEARL positional encoding models that are incorporated into the RelBench model**
+**This fork contains SignNet and PEARL positional encoding models that are incorporated into the RelBench model.**
    - modeling/pe.py contains the positional encoder models.
    - examples/model.py contains the edited version of model to support PE's, namely the MODEL_PE_LINK class.
    - modeling/mlp.py and gin.py contain helper modules.